 Submitted to: Virus Diseases of the Poaceae

-Citation: Jensen, S.G., Grisham, M.P.
+Citation: Grisham, M.P.
 2004.
-Sorghum Mosaic.
+Sugarcane Mosaic Associated to Sorghum Mosaic Virus.
 In: Lapierre, H., Signoret, P., editors.
-Viruses and Virus Diseases of the Poaceae (Gramineae).
+Viruses and Virus Diseases of Poaceae (Gramineae).
 Paris: INRA. p.
-547-548.
+707-708.
 Interpretive Summary: The Poaceae or grass family includes many of the most important plants to humans.
 They include wheat, rice, corn, sorghum, sugarcane, oats, barley, rye, millet, bamboo and numerous pasture and range grasses.
 The agricultural production of these plants and products derived from them can be limited by a number of diseases caused by viruses.
-This manuscript is a description of sorghum mosaic virus (SrMV) and the disease, mosaic, that it causes on sugarcane and is included in the book, Viruses Diseases of Poaceae.
+This manuscript is a description of sugarcane mosaic virus (SCMV) and the disease, mosaic, that it causes on sorghum and is included in the book, Viruses Diseases of Poaceae.
 The book which contains detailed information about all the viruses known to attack this group of plants is designed to provide plant scientists with a concise, up-to-date summary of the information known about a particular virus and the disease it causes.
 For example, a scientist encounters mosaic disease on sorghum.
-From the descriptions in the book, the scientist determines that the symptoms of mosaic may be caused by maize dwarf mosaic virus or SrMV and how to determine which virus is the cause in this situation.
+From the descriptions in the book, the scientist determines that the symptoms of mosaic may be caused by maize dwarf mosaic virus or SCMV and how to determine which virus is the cause in this situation.
 A scientist can also find a summary of results from research done on a closely related virus and use that information to guide his or her research.